 Urban agroforestry is inspired by the traditional practice in rural areas.
 The benefits of agroforestry in the countryside are explored in the urban context.
 Urban agroforestry is complex and needs more research on the eco-social relations and environmental benefits.
 The aim is to bring agreocological principals into the city and reduce consumption of public spaces or any vacant spaces.

 - Enhancing biodiversity and food security in the city

 - Rehabilitating soils

 - Providing edibles and food to the city

 This is a public edible forest garden based on community sharing and self-management.
 The land is provided by the 14th district of Budapest, Zuglo.
-It is part of a PhD research project in landscape architecture about urban agroforestry.
+It is initiated through a PhD research project in landscape architecture about urban agroforestry by Paloma de Linares.

-Based on principles of forest gardening we are planting :
+Based on principles of forest gardening were planted :

-- Small trees and fruit trees : an apple tree, a pear tree, a quince and mulberry, Sorbus aucuparia (attracts birds)
+- Small trees and fruit trees : an Apple tree, a Pear tree, a Quince and a Mulberry

 - Shrubs : Hazelnut, Mountain ash

 - Berries : Redcurrants